Get Tech Tips

-In either case, the condenser relies on the removal of heat to another substance (air, water, glycol etc..).
-For instance, if you turned off the condenser fan so that no air was flowing over the condenser coil, the condenser would get hotter and hotter.
-This would cause the pressures to get higher and higher.
-If it kept going that way it would trip the internal overload on the compressor or cause other damage.
+In either case, the condenser relies on the removal of heat to another substance (air, water, glycol, etc.).
+For instance, if you turned off the condenser fan so that no air flowed over the condenser coil, the condenser would get hotter and hotter.
+That would cause the pressures to get higher and higher.
+If it kept going that way, it would trip the internal overload on the compressor or cause other damage.

-The hot vapor from the compressor enters the condenser and the superheat (temperature above condensing temperature) is then removed.
-The refrigerant then begins to change state from vapor to liquid (Condense).
+The hot vapor from the compressor enters the condenser, and the superheat (temperature above condensing temperature) is then removed.
+The refrigerant then begins to change state from vapor to liquid (condensing).
 The refrigerant maintains a constant temperature until every molecule of vapor is condensed.
-The temperature of the liquid again starts to fall.
-This is known as subcooling.
-When we measure subcooling we are measuring degrees of temperature rejected once the refrigerant has turned completely to liquid.
+The temperature of the liquid starts to fall again, and this is known as subcooling.
+When we measure subcooling, we measure degrees of temperature rejected once the refrigerant has turned completely to liquid.

-Temperature above the saturation temperature is called superheat.
+The temperature above the saturation temperature is called superheat.
 Temperature below the saturation temperature is called subcool or subcooling.
-So when something is fully vapor (like the air around us) it will be superheated, and when it is fully liquid (like the water in a lake) it is subcooled.
+So, when something is fully vapor (like the air around us), it will be superheated, and when it is fully liquid (like the water in a lake), it is subcooled.

 The metering device is a pressure differential device that creates a pressure drop to facilitate refrigerant boiling in the evaporator coil.

 The metering device is located between the liquid line and the evaporator.
 The liquid line is full of high-pressure liquid refrigerant.
 When the high-pressure liquid hits the small restrictor in the metering device, the pressure is immediately reduced.
-This drops the pressure of the refrigerant to such a degree, that the saturation temperature is lower than the temperature of the air surrounding the tubing that the refrigerant is in.
-This causes the refrigerant to start changing from liquid to vapor.
-This is called “boiling” or “flashing”.
-This “flashing” brings the refrigerant down from the liquid line temperature to the boiling (saturation) temperature in the evaporator, and in this process a percentage of the refrigerant is immediately changed from liquid to vapor.
+This drops the pressure of the refrigerant to such a degree that the saturation temperature is lower than the temperature of the air surrounding the tubing that the refrigerant is in.
+That causes the refrigerant to start changing from liquid to vapor.
+This is called “boiling” or “flashing.”
+This “flashing” brings the refrigerant down from the liquid line temperature to the boiling (saturation) temperature in the evaporator.
+In this process, a percentage of the refrigerant is immediately changed from liquid to vapor.
 The percentage of the refrigerant that changes during flashing depends on how great the difference is.
-A larger difference between the liquid line temperature and the evaporator boiling temperature results in more liquid lost to flashing and reduces the efficiency of operation.
+A larger difference between the liquid line temperature and the evaporator boiling temperature results in more liquid lost to flashing and reduces operational efficiency.

 There are a few different types of metering devices.
-The most common ones being the Thermostatic Expansion Valve (TXV/ TEV) and the Fixed Orifice (often called a piston)– as well as electronic expansion valves, capillary tubes, and others.
+The most common ones being the thermostatic expansion valve (TXV/TEV) and the fixed orifice (often called a piston)—as well as electronic expansion valves (EEVs), capillary tubes, and others.

-The evaporator is also known as the cooling coil, because the purpose of the evaporator is to absorb heat.
+The evaporator is also known as the cooling coil because the purpose of the evaporator is to absorb heat.
 It accomplishes this through the refrigerant changing from liquid to vapor (boiling).
-This boiling process begins as soon as the refrigerant leaves the metering device, and it continues until the refrigerant has absorbed enough heat to completely finish the change from liquid to vapor.
-As long as the refrigerant is boiling it will remain at a constant temperature; this temperature is referred to as saturation temperature or evaporator temperature.
+This boiling process begins as soon as the refrigerant leaves the metering device.
+It continues until the refrigerant has absorbed enough heat to complete the change from liquid to vapor.
+As long as the refrigerant is boiling, it will remain at a constant temperature; this temperature is referred to as saturation temperature or evaporator temperature.
 As soon as the refrigerant is done boiling, the temperature starts to rise.
 This temperature increase is known as superheat.

 Suction Line = Line Between the Evaporator and the Compressor

 The suction line should contain low-pressure superheated suction vapor.
-Cool to the touch on an air conditioning system, and cold to the touch in refrigeration.
+It is cool to the touch on an air conditioning system and cold to the touch in refrigeration.